top of page

 for the future, email: WanboroughVillageHall@gmail.com.

-The Barn is
+The Barn is open to the public 2-5pm on:

 Free entry, Free parking, dog friendly.